14 · status

 Subsystem-by-subsystem: what's working, what's flaky, what's blocked.
 A snapshot, not a roadmap.

 The first thirteen essays are war stories.
 This one is the table of contents to those wars, in the present tense.
 If you opened the project today and asked “what’s actually running,” this is the answer.
-Nothing in this essay is new work — every claim links back to the essay where it was earned.
+Most of it links back to the essay where it was earned; small post-essay status deltas are called out inline.

 Overall